R3DDY97/KICKthemOUT3/README.md

-    Developer:- Dr.R3DDY
+  **Developer**:- Dr.R3DDY
 :e-mail: venkyreddy97(at)protonmail.com

-    Disclaimer:-
+:email: venkyreddy97@jabber.de

+   **Disclaimer:-**

     K1CK_them_0UT3 is provided as is under the MIT Licence (as stated below).
 It is built for educational purposes only.
     If you choose to use it otherwise, the developers will not be held responsible.
 In brief, do not use it with evil intent.

-   License:-
+ **License:-**

     KICKthem0UT3 is under the terms of the MIT License, following all clarifications stated in the license file.
     Thanks to Nikolaos Kamarinakis & David Schütz.